 - The University supports actions aimed at increasing employment opportunities for Aboriginal and/or Torres Strait Islander persons and women.

 - Positions may be advertised as Identified Positions in the following circumstances:

-- The Recruitment Services Branch of Human Resources Division must be notified of an intention to advertise an Identified Position.
+- The Human Recourses recruitment and business partners must be notified of an intention to advertise an Identified Position.